Matty325/SEA-DAT1/SEA-DAT1_HW2_Brock.md

 The order number aggregates the order.
 E.g., the first four rows of data represent one order that had 4 items in order #1.
 Data row five represents order #2 which had two chicken bowls wiht same toppings, and the total price for two bowls of $16.98 the last thre rows represent the items that were in order 1834).

+##Q2: Discussion:
-##Q2: Discussion: Based on the last unique order ID of 1834, that suggests that there are 1834 order records in this file.
+Based on the last unique order ID of 1834, that suggests there are 1834 order records in this file.

 ##Q3 Code:
    MINGW64 /c/users/mbrock/desktop/githubclones/GA-SEA-DAT1/data (master)